koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 huge win because I love to use GIFs and memes in my posts! 😅

-[^size-image-changes]: You can see [from this PR](https://gitlab.com/koalalorenzo/blog/-/merge_requests/4/diffs#3fa76e96f26c99e5110e368f3bbed165427a47e1) that when I started working on moving to WebP, I reduced a lot the size of the images.
+[^size-image-changes]: You can see [from this PR](https://gitlab.com/koalalorenzo/blog/-/merge_requests/4/diffs#3fa76e96f26c99e5110e368f3bbed165427a47e1) that when I started working on moving to WebP, I reduced the size of the images.

 {{< image src="webp-gif-size-feature-center.webp" caption="Size matters too!">}}

 To improve speed, WebP is not enough.
-The pages were loading big images (around 5000x5000 pixels) for a tiny thumbnail space (approximately 300x300 pixels), and then the Browser would resize it after downloading.
+The pages were loading big images (around 5000x5000 pixels) for a tiny thumbnail space (approximately 300x300 pixels), and then the browser would resize it after downloading.
 Resizing the thumbnail to the proper size beforehand would help reduce the dimensions to lower things.